Labour standards regulations in Canada (hours of work, vacations, holidays, sick leave and more)

 Standard hours of work and overtime pay

-The standard for full-time employment is typically from 30 hours a week to 40 hours a week.
-In Alberta, New Brunswick and Ontario, you may be entitled to overtime pay if you work more than 44 hours in a week, while in Nova Scotia and in Prince Edward Island, you have to work more than 48 hours in a week for overtime pay to be triggered.
+The standard for full-time employment is typically from 30 to 40 hours a week.
+In Alberta, New Brunswick and Ontario, you may be entitled to overtime pay if you work more than 44 hours in a week, while in Nova Scotia and in Prince Edward Island, you may have to work more than 48 hours in a week for overtime pay to be triggered.

 Note that parties can agree the employee will receive time off in lieu of overtime pay.

-In an office environment, a typical workday starts around 8 a.m. or 9 a.m. and ends around 4 p.m. or 6 p.m. with an unpaid 30-minute or one-hour lunch break.
+In an office environment, a typical workday starts around 8 a.m. or 9 a.m. and ends between 4 p.m. to 6 p.m. with an unpaid 30-minute or one-hour lunch break.

-In call centres, employees work the morning shift, the afternoon shift or the night shift.
+In call centres, employees work the morning, afternoon or night shift.

 The basic entitlement is two weeks of vacation for every completed “year of employment.”
-Saskatchewan is an exception, employees are entitled to 3 weeks of vacation pay.
+Saskatchewan is an exception, as employees are entitled to three weeks of vacation pay.
 Vacation pay is calculated as a percentage of the gross wages an employee earns during the “year of employment.”
-Where the vacation entitlement is 2 weeks, vacation pay is 4 percent of earnings in the entitlement year; where the entitlement is 3 weeks, the vacation pay is 6 percent of earnings.
+Where the vacation entitlement is two weeks, vacation pay is 4% of earnings in the entitlement year; where the entitlement is three weeks, the vacation pay is 6% of earnings.

 Paid time off is a bargaining chip employers use.
 You’ll see job postings promising three weeks of vacation after one year of employment, a paid day off on your birthday (!), etc. Vacation entitlement usually increases with seniority.